MicrosoftDocs/azure-reference-other/stream-analytics-docs/count-azure-stream-analytics.md

 **OVER ([\<PARTITION BY clause> \<LIMIT DURATION clause> [\<WHEN clause>]]**

 Determines the group of rows over which COUNT is applied.
-The PARTITION BY clause specifies that rows with the same partition key will be grouped together.
+The PARTITION BY clause specifies that the rows with the same partition key will be grouped together.
 The LIMIT DURATION clause specifies how much history is included in the group.
-The WHEN clause specifies a boolean condition for rows to be included in the group.
+The WHEN clause specifies a boolean condition for the rows to be included in the group.
 See [OVER clause](over-azure-stream-analytics.md) for more details on the usage.

 ## Remarks